cmplementable/TaskSniper/README.md

 # Tasks-Sniper
 TODO bot
 <h3>Idea of project</h3>
-TaskSniper - TO-DO Telegram bot on Python3 with simple rule:"One shot - one kill!".
+TaskSniper - TO-DO Telegram bot on Python3 with simple rule: "One shot - one kill!".